 Those are all of the questions we have for you, so thank you so much for all of your help.
 Our meeting today will help shape the future of My HealtheVet.

 Mention when they are expected to get their compensation, and who to contact for details.

+Recommended close: Well we really appreciate you taking the time to share your thoughts with us today.
+Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.

+Thanks!
+Lastly, do you know any other Veterans, caregivers, or service members who might be willing to participate in a future user research session?

+If Yes: Thank you!
+I'll have our team send you an email with a little blurb that you can pass along.

+Great, well thank you so much again, and enjoy the rest of your day!